impagina/htdocs-grav-pages/06.news/2020-11-12-scribus-156/item.md

 - Scribus 1.4.x cannot open files that have been saved with Scribus 1.5.x.
 So, if you want to test 1.5.6, do so on copies of your documents.
 There is no way back (but you can install both Scribus 1.4 and 1.5 on the same computer).
 - In Scribus 1.5.4, a new text layout engine has been introduced: there can be small changes in the way your text flows.
 When opening old files, you need to check the hyphenation / line breaks, and look for text overflows or underflows.
-- While Scribus 1.5.6 is probably the most stable version of Scribus ever released, it has some dark areas, that you might want to avoid or use with care.
+- Even if Scribus 1.5.6 is probably the most stable version of Scribus ever released, it has some dark areas, that you might want to avoid or use with care.
 Please read the section below, about the experimental features in this release.

 ### What has been fixed?